harness/developer-hub/docs/platform/dashboards/use-dashboard-intelligence-by-aida.md

 Quick queries provide quick answers to high-level data questions.
 These queries include rollups and non-filtered interests, for example:
    - What are my total AWS costs?
    - What is my deployment failure rate?
-   - How many of my feature flags are active?
+   - What count of my feature flags are active?

 #### Constrained queries